The Old Barbershop

 I wanted each character to feel like they had a life beyond this single frame.

-Before committing to the final, I needed to understand the space.
+Before committing to the final scene, I needed to understand the space.
 Sketches helped me figure out the grid, the characters, and the flow of the scene.

 Some ideas made the cut.
 Others didn't.
 That's the fun part.